Luxury goods: Socioeconomic significance

-Luxury brands
+Brands

 The idea of a luxury brand is not necessarily a product or a price point, but a mindset where core values that are expressed by a brand are directly connected to the producer's dedication and alignment to perceptions of quality with its customers' values and aspirations.
 Thus, it is these target customers, not the product, that make a luxury brand.
-Brands that are considered luxury connect with their customers by communicating that they are at the top of their class or considered the best in their field.
-Furthermore, these brands must deliver - in some meaningful way - measurably better performance.
+Brands considered luxury connect with their customers by communicating that they are at the top of their class or considered the best in their field.
+Furthermore, these brands must deliver – in some meaningful way – measurably better performance.

 What consumers perceive as luxurious brands and products change over the years, but there appear to be three main drivers: (1) a high price, especially when compared to other brands within its segment; (2) limited supply, in that a brand may not need to be expensive, but it arguably should not be easily obtainable and contributing to the customers' feeling that they have something special; and (3) endorsement by celebrities, which can make a brand or particular products more appealing for consumers and thus more "luxurious" in their minds.
 Two additional elements of luxury brands include special packaging and personalization.
 These differentiating elements distance the brands from the mass market and thus provide them with a unique feeling and user experience as well as a special and memorable "luxury feel" for customers.
-However, the concept of a luxury brand is now so popular that it is used in almost every retail, manufacturing, and service sector.
-Moreover, new marketing concepts such as "mass-luxury" or "hyper luxury" further blur the definition of what is a luxury product, a luxury brand, or a luxury company.

 Examples include LVMH, the largest luxury goods producer in the world with over fifty brands (including Louis Vuitton) and sales of €42.6 billion in 2017, Kering, which made €15.9 billion in revenue for a net income of €2.3 billion in 2019, and Richemont.

-Luxury department stores

-Since the development of mass-market "luxury" brands in the 1800s.
-Extraordinary places will be the factor of development that can be achieved by enabling the conversion of items from the mass-market to the luxury market.

-Many innovative technologies are being added to mass-market products and then transformed into luxury items to be placed in department stores.
+The luxury brand concept is now so popular that it is used in almost every retail, manufacturing, and service sector.
+New marketing concepts such as "mass-luxury" or "hyper luxury" further blur the definition of what is a luxury product, a luxury brand, or a luxury company.
+Lately, luxury brands have extended their reach to young consumers through unconventional luxury brand collaborations in which luxury brands partner with non-luxury brands seemingly at the opposite spectrum of design, image, and value.
+For example, luxury fashion houses partner with streetwear brands and video games.